 Jason: When someone searches your brand name what comes up?

-The idea there—and I'm going a bit off-topic from what you actually asked me — but people research your brand when they are thinking about doing business with you: they might be journalists, they might be a client, they might be a prospect, they might be a funder, or a potential employee.
+The idea there—and I'm going a bit off-topic from what you actually asked me — but if I know who you are, if I'm thinking about doing business with you, there might be journalists, they might be a client, they might be a prospect, they might be a funder, or a potential employee.

 They're searching your brand to look at what comes up.
 They want to research you.
 So the first thing to do is Google your brand.
 What comes up on that page is phenomenally important.

 It's that first two seconds like walking into a room at a party.
-You walk into a room, and if you're dressed shabbily you're going to make a shabby impression and that impression sticks.
-On brand SERPs, it's that same two-second rule.
+You walk into a room, and if you're dressed shabbily you're going to make a shabby impression.
+It's that same two-second rule.

 Google becomes your homepage.
 Google becomes a representation of you that you can't get away from.
-So if someone Googles your brand, and they see a review site with 1 star, or they see somebody complaining about your crap service, obviously that's bad.
+So if someone looks for you and they see a review site with 1 star, or they see somebody complaining about your crap service, obviously that's bad.
 You can't rely on them to dig down and understand.
 So they're going to look at that SERP and make a snap judgement about you.
 That snap judgement is very difficult to change once it's there.

 In my case, if you search for my name, you think, "Oh, he's an expert in search marketing."
 He does all these videos.
 In two seconds, you can see who I am, what I do and the fact that I'm credible.